Los Angeles Sharks, Michigan Stags, Baltimore Blades, World Hockey Association (WHA)

 History

-The Sharks entered their second season with high expectations, but little money, as Rhoades had walked away from the team in early 1973.
+It was clear even partway into this second season that the Sharks were unlikely to stay in Los Angeles for very long.
+Dr. Rhoades had packed up and left, leaving the team with little cash.
 In his place, Dr. Leonard Bloom of San Diego purchased control of the team, but his motives were mixed.
 Bloom also owned the San Diego Conquistadors of the ABA and purchased the Sharks as leverage to have a new sports arena built in suburban Chula Vista, the assumption being that the Sharks would relocate to the San Diego area.
 However, for the time being, the official party line was that the Sharks were staying put in Los Angeles.

-The Sharks had reason to be excited entering the 1973-74 season.
-They had posted a better record than the Kings, and signed a legitimate front-line scorer, Marc Tardif, from Montreal.
-Tardif responded with 40 goals and Veneruzzo added 39 more, but supporting cast was thin, and the Sharks managed just 239 goals for the season, worst in the league.
+On the ice, the Sharks were not competitive.
+Although Tardif hit for 40 goals and Veneruzzo had 39, the Sharks as a team managed just 239 goals for the season, worst in the league.
 The defense did not hold up, allowing 339 enemy goals, causing the Sharks to stumble to a last-place finish at 25-53-0, losing 24 of their final 29 games.

 The Sharks were in severe turmoil.
 Bloom had lost his bid to have community support to build his arena, and he simply wanted out.
 Murphy had left the team to assume the presidency of the WHA on an interim basis.
 Coach Slater had assumed the general manager's role, relinquishing the coaching role to Ted McCaskill.
 In February 1974, Charles Nolton and Pete Shagena, both from the Detroit area, purchased the team, keeping alive the illusion that the team was staying in Los Angeles.
 But the new owners cut costs, returned Slater to the coaching role, stopped radio broadcasts, and squashed any lingering support the team may have had in Los Angeles.
 To no one's surprise, Nolton and Shagena announced the transfer of the Sharks to Detroit within a week after the end of the season, and the team was renamed the Michigan Stags.